Woodthorpe Infant School actively promotes inclusion, equality of opportunity, the valuing of diversity and British values.

 Under the Equality Act 2010, which underpins standards of behaviour and incorporates both British and universal values, we have a legal obligation not to discriminate against directly or indirectly, harass or victimise those with protected characteristics.
 We make reasonable adjustments to procedures, criteria and practices to ensure that those with protected characteristics are not at a substantial disadvantage.

-Weekly assembly themes cover issues which support British Values and children are all able to attend and participate in these.
+Weekly assembly themes cover issues which support British values, as well as other key religious, cultural and community dates and events, and all children are able to attend and participate in these.
 A clear assembly structure is followed and these offer inspirational and thought provoking ideas which can then be discussed further in the classroom.
+This is also supported through the school's values (learning powers): respect, reciprocity, reflective, resourceful, resilience which are used to guide us in becoming good learners, but most importantly, good people.

 Democracy, or making decisions together (through the prime area of Personal, Social and Emotional Development):